-At SEI our Vision is to work with our employees to help them achieve their personal, professional and financial goals.
+At Service Express our Vision is to work with our employees to help them achieve their personal, professional and financial goals.
 That means we’re invested in making sure that our people succeed.

 Success isn’t a characteristic that people are born with.
 Successful people have broken bad habits and are intentional about building the right ones.